Amarnath-Ramamoorthi/control_spotify/README.md

 ### Prerequisites

-You would require amixer to control the volume of the system
+You would require "amixer" to control the volume of the system

 ```
 $ sudo apt-get upgrade